koehler1000/DHpoly/documentation/SRS/Software Requirements Specification.md

 ## 3. Scope

-There are five major sectors we will be focusing on:
+There are six major sectors we will be focusing on:

 #### Playing field: